-1. The investment policy will be reviewed and adopted by the Board of Supervisors at least annually to ensure its consistency with the overall objectives of preservation of
+The investment policy will be reviewed and adopted by the Board of Supervisors at least annually to ensure its consistency with the overall objectives of preservation of principal, liquidity, and return, and its relevance to current law and financial and economic trends.

-- principal, liquidity, and return, and its relevance to current law and financial and economic trends. - 2.
-A comprehensive annual report will be issued at the conclusion of each fiscal year.
+- A comprehensive annual report will be issued at the conclusion of each fiscal year.
 This report will include comparisons of the County's return to the Benchmark Index return, suggest policies and improvements that might enhance the investment program, and will include an investment plan for the coming year. - D. Annual Audit: An independent review by an external expert will be conducted annually to assure compliance with internal controls and adherence to the Investment Policy.

-Policy submitted to the Mendocino County Board of Supervisors in January 2021.
+Policy adopted by the Mendocino County Board of Supervisors on January 24, 2023.